 Rapid mobilization in 1917 brought a flurry of camp construction to the state.
 In all Texas hosted 19 U.S. Army posts, at least nine of which served as military training camps, and another nine as military airfields—several of which helped train British and Canadian flying cadets.
 The cities of Houston, Waco, Fort Worth, and San Antonio were particularly transformed.
 In addition to the influx of "doughboys," manpower shortages and increased wartime needs opened up new employment opportunities for those who previously had limited access.
 Farm families and small-town residents moved to major cities to work in war industry plants and at military posts.
 Women found their roles changing too, serving as nurses, raising money for Liberty Bond drives, and getting involved in Red Cross initiatives.
 Few lives remained untouched by the war.

 Out of the nearly one million Texans who registered for the draft, roughly 200,000 served in the armed forces.
 Three earned the Medal of Honor, and over 5,000 lost their lives.
 Texans served in a variety of military branches and units, but the majority found themselves in the American Expeditionary Forces (A.E.F.) in two full-strength infantry divisions: the 36th Infantry Division, made up of the Texan and Oklahoman National Guard, and the 90th Infantry Division, primarily comprised of white and Hispanic draftees from Texas and Oklahoma.
 In contrast, the over 30,000 African American Texans who served did so predominantly in the two segregated A.E.F. units: the 92nd and 93rd Infantry Divisions.
 At least 65 African Americans from East Texas served in the famous 369th Infantry Regiment, or "Harlem Hellfighters".
-Like their Latino counterparts, African Americans experienced systemic racism both within the military and at home, despite both groups distinguishing themselves: numerous African American soldiers received the Croix de Guerre from the French government, while the most decorated Texan was a Mexican national, Marcelino Serna.
+Like their Latino counterparts, African Americans experienced systemic racism both within the military and at home, despite both groups distinguishing themselves: numerous African American soldiers received the Croix de Guerre from the French government, while one of the most decorated Texans was a Mexican national, Marcelino Serna.

 Today, generations after the end of World War I, evidence of that era and reminders of its impact on Texas can still be found across the state’s cultural landscape.
 The war’s enduring mark is evident in our town's honor rolls, monuments, historical markers, cemeteries, and street names; at active military installations like Fort Sam Houston in San Antonio and Fort Bliss in El Paso; in the stories passed down through our families; and at numerous parks such as Fort Travis in Galveston, Memorial Park in Houston, and the Battleship Texas State Historic Site in La Porte.
 As we mark the two-year centennial of American involvement in the First World War, we encourage Texans to learn more about the First World War stories hiding in plain sight in their communities.

 For those interested in exploring the war’s heritage in the Lone Star State, visit the THC’s Texas in World War I Historical Marker Map featuring an interactive display of locations, text, and photos.
-To learn more about ongoing attractions and upcoming events, consult the Texas World War I Centennial Commemoration’s calendar.

 Numerous World War I commemorative efforts have been organized at the national and state levels in honor of the “Great War.”
 The U.S. World War I Centennial Commemoration Commission serves as the lead organizer for the nation’s commemorative events and coordinates with their state counterparts and individual institutions to raise awareness of America's involvement in the First World War.
 Established by the World War I Centennial Commission Act, part of Public Law 112-272 passed by the 112th Congress and signed by President Obama on January 16, 2013, this organization has three primary goals: to plan, develop, and execute programs, projects, and activities to commemorate the two-year centennial (until June 2019).
 They are a great source for information about centennial activities across the nation, as well as available resources and programs.